1001 - Public Communications

 The following definitions apply to terms used in this policy:

-1. Obscene is defined as:
+1. Obscene to minors is defined as:

 3. The material, taken as a whole, lacks serious literary, artistic, political, or scientific value for minors.